 - Half termly meetings are held with the Headteacher of the largest local primary feeder school to discuss pastoral issues.

 - Aspirational targets are developed from KS2 SATs for all students.
-CAT4 testing is completed during the autumn term to further support the benchmarking process.

 - Students from Year 11 carry out transition visits to local feeder primary schools to support the transition process.

 - Settle College Headteacher and Deputy Headteacher attend feeder primary school Year 6 parents’ evenings.